 The beautiful heartland of Minnesota is home to Ojibwa people.
 Our camp derives its name from the Ojibwa word for heart, “odayin”.

 Camp Odayin’s Programs

 Residential Camp allows campers grades 1-11 to enjoy swimming, boating, arts and crafts, volleyball, horseback riding, nature, basketball, and music in a safe, medically-supervised environment during a five day experience.

-Day Camp allows campers grades K-3 to experience arts & crafts, nature, and new friends while receiving an introduction to our mission during this five day morning program.
+Day Camp allows campers grades K-3 to experience arts & crafts, nature, and new friends while receiving an introduction to our mission during this Friday program.

 Family Camp is an opportunity for families affected by heart disease to come together for a weekend full of fun, education, support and camaraderie.